-Like I mentioned before, it can be uncomfortable to play initially, but it doesn’t take long to adjust.
+As I mentioned before, playing can be uncomfortable initially, but it doesn’t take long to adjust.
 In fact, I don’t even discourage complete beginners from getting one.
-I think by starting out with 5-string bass, some of these cons can be bypassed because new players don’t really know any better and don’t have a reference to what 4-string basses feel like.
+By starting out with 5-string bass, some of these cons can be bypassed because new players don’t know any better and don’t have a reference to what 4-string basses feel like.

 I do want to point out that I believe it’s wrong to think of 4, 5, and 6-string basses as indicative of a person’s skill level, and they’re not used to gauge progression.
-For example, 4-string basses exclusively aren’t for beginners, and it’s not a “rite-of-passage” to move up to a 5 or 6 string bass as you keep improving.
+For example, 4-string basses exclusively aren’t for beginners, and it’s not a “rite-of-passage” to move up to a five or six-string bass as you keep improving.

-A majority of the greats have used a 4-string for their entire career without ever touching a 6-string one because they don’t need one.
+Most of the greats have used a 4-string for their entire career without touching a 6-string one because they don’t need one.

-Still, it’s common to transition to them either due to curiosity or a need for the benefits that they provide.
+Still, it’s common to transition to them due to curiosity or a need for their benefits.

-So, I wouldn’t worry about whether or not its too soon to play a 5-string bass, if it interests you, I say go for it.
-You might realize that you made one of the best musical decisions of your life – 5 strings have a lot to offer, and you just have to take advantage of these wonderful instruments.
+So, I wouldn’t worry about whether or not it’s too soon to play a 5-string bass; if it interests you, I say go for it.
+You might realize that you made one of the best musical decisions of your life – 5 strings have a lot to offer, and you have to take advantage of these wonderful instruments.